ttanvirr/drf-oasis-task-manager/README.md

 ## 2.7.
 Authentication & Permissions

-Currently our API doesn't have any restrictions on who can edit or delete tasks.
-We'd like to have some more advanced behavior in order to make sure that:
+Currently, our API does not have any restrictions on who can access or modify tasks and users.
+We'd like to add authentication and permissions so that:

+- Users can create their own accounts.
+- Users can log in and authenticate API requests.
+- Users can read and update only their own profile.
+- Superusers can read and update other users.
-- Tasks are always associated with a creator.
+- Tasks are always associated with their creator.
-- Only authenticated users may create new tasks.
+- Only authenticated users may create tasks.
 - Only the creator of a task may update or delete it.
-- Unauthenticated requests should have full read-only access.
+- Unauthenticated users may still read tasks.

+We will use Django's built-in User model and DRF's built-in token authentication.

 ### 2.7.1.
 Adding owner field to our model

-Let's add a field to our `Task` model to represent the user who created the task.

-`tasks/models.py/Task`
+To associate every task with the user who created it, we'll add an owner field to our Task model.

+Edit `tasks/models.py`:

 ```py
 class Task(models.Model):